-Groningen, located in the extreme northwest of Holland, is the most important town in the region that bears the same name.
-It is has one of the youngest populations in the Netherlands:the average age of its residents is 35.
+Groningen, located in the extreme northwest of Holland, has one of the youngest populations in the Netherlands.
+The average age of its residents is 35.
 In fact, of the 200,000 inhabitants, 50,000 of them are students.
 Its university, founded in 1614, is the oldest in the Netherlands, is very prestigious and attracts many young Dutch and European people longing to study in its lecture halls.

 Groningen can be visited by foot, by bicycle or by boat.
 The ideal, keeping in mind that automobile traffic is not allowed in the centre of the city, is to do a bicycle tour visiting some of the main tourist attractions.